 Separate vs. Shared First Aid Kits

 Personally, I feel that there is a lot of overlap between pet first aid kits and our human first aid kits.
-Most items are common-use and some are lifed.
-It seems more efficient (for our situation at least) to have a few extras in our main home first aid kit and with the vehicle kits instead of completely stand alone pet first aid kits.
+Most items are common-use and some are lifed, so it seems more efficient (for our situation at least) to have a few extras in our main home first aid kit and with the vehicle kits instead of completely stand alone pet first aid kits.
+But for others, it might make more sense to have specialised kits.

 Stocking a Pet-Friendly First Aid Kit

 The AVMA has a good comprehensive list of emergency pet first aid supplies.
 Their printable pet first aid brochure (I keep a copy in my own kit) also includes a list.
 The ASPCA also has a printable pet first aid kit list.
 Many of these items are common to a standard first aid kit, but there are some variations and additions for pets.
-If you don’t already have a stocked personal / family first aid kit, check out the Red Cross, St. John, or your local equivalent for advice.
+If you don’t already have a stocked personal/family first aid kit, you can check out the Red Cross, St. John, or your local equivalent for advice.
+You can make your own, buy a ready-made first aid kit (affiliate link), or modify the contents of a ready-made first aid kit.
+Ready-made pet first aid kits (affiliate link) are also available.

 The Contents of Our Pet-Friendly First Aid Kit